Professor Simone Meddle

 Easter Bush Campus

-Midlothian
+Midlothian - City

-Post code
+- Post code

-EH25 9RG
+- EH25 9RG

 Availability

-• Willingness to take Ph.D. students: Yes
+Willingness to take Ph.D. students: Yes

-Behavioural Neuroendocrinology Animal Welfare
+Behavioural Neuroendocrinology, Neuroscience, Animal Welfare

 Background

 Simone graduated with a BSc (Hons) in Zoology from the University of Bristol in 1991.
 Under the supervision of Prof. Sir Brian Follett she researched photoperiodic time measurement in birds and was awarded a PhD from The University of Bristol in 1995.
 She then undertook a post-doctoral research project with Prof. Gareth Leng and Prof. John Russell in the Department of Physiology, Medical School at The University of Edinburgh where she investigated the neural pathways controlling parturition.
 In 1996 she went to work in the laboratory of Prof. John Wingfield at the University of Washington, USA, to study hormone, brain-behaviour interactions in wild song birds, including in those breeding in the Arctic.
-Simone returned to the UK in 1999 to take up research positions back at The University of Edinburgh, School of Biomedical and Biological Sciences where her research focused on topics that included stress physiology, maternal behaviour and learning and memory.
+Simone returned to the UK in 1999 to take up research positions back at The University of Edinburgh, where her research focused on topics that included stress physiology, maternal behaviour and learning and memory.

 Collaborative Activity